GCT Featured Articles

-The city of Freiburg was home to the Solar Summit 2013 to focus on the global energy transition, grid integration and grid stability, storage solutions, and energy management.
+The city of Freiburg was home to the Solar Summit 2013, which focused on the global energy transition, grid integration and grid stability, storage solutions, and energy management.
 Solar Summit Freiburg 2013 was an event for investors, scientists, utility executives, and government officials worldwide.
 The Freiburg Solar Summit followed a Solar Heating and Cooling Summit in Freiburg, in which new solar thermal technologies were highlighted.
 Energiewende was in full swing during Freiburg's Solar Summit.

 Bioenergy in Freiburg